 Allow your healthy apple crumble to cool for 5 minutes.
 Serve warm with vanilla ice cream, and enjoy!

-Don’t skip out on the starch.
+- Don’t skip out on the starch.
 You can use tapioca flour, arrowroot powder, or cornstarch for this recipe.
-It helps makes the apple filling super gooey and soaks up the excess liquid from the apples as they bake.
+It helps make the apple filling super gooey and soaks up the excess liquid from the apples as they bake.

 Frequently Asked Questions

 Store-bought oat flour is denser and more processed.
 I love using homemade oat flour and recommend you use it as well.
 It is super easy to make oat flour.
 Simply add around 3 – 4 cups of old-fashioned rolled oats or quick oats to a high-speed blender and blend on high for 30 – 90 seconds until it resembles a flour-like consistency.
 Then measure out 1/3 cup for this recipe.